We are Seven...

 What issues are we here to tackle?

-We have all been inspired to take this Homeward Bound opportunity and use it to develop not only ourselves but be able to become the leaders we seek and inspire others to follow their instincts into a career in STEMM.
+We have all been inspired to take this opportunity and use it to develop ourselves and become the leaders we need.
+Along the way we aim to inspire others to follow their instincts into a career in STEMM.

 Equipped with leadership skills fostered through our participation in Homeward Bound, this global network of women in science aims to tackle three pressing issues:

-- Women in STEMMMany scholars and policymakers have noted that the fields of STEMM have remained predominantly male with historically low participation among women since their origins during the Age of Enlightenment.
-We are seeking ways to redress this disparity within STEMM fields and inspire others.
+- Women in STEMM Many scholars and policymakers have noted that the fields of STEMM have remained predominantly male with historically low participation among women since their origins during the Age of Enlightenment.
+We are seeking ways to redress this disparity and inspire others.

 - Female Leadership

 Science touches every part of our present world — and will shape every part of our future.
 Yet, globally, women hold less than 25% of executive roles in STEMM despite their recognised ability to effectively collaborate, be inclusive, share a legacy mindset and care for shared resources.
 It's time for us to nurture female leadership potential and address barriers to gender equity to ensure the world benefits from some of the best and brightest minds we have.

 - Global Environmental Change